Trump University

 Overview of Trump University

-Launched on May 23, 2005, Trump University was a for-profit real estate training program founded by Donald J. Trump, Michael Sexton, and Jonathan Spitalny, marketed as a gateway to Trump’s business acumen.
-Promising to teach students his “secrets” to wealth via seminars and mentorships, it operated until 2010 amid growing scrutiny.
-By 2013, allegations of fraud surfaced, with critics claiming it misled thousands of students through false promises and predatory tactics, tainting Trump’s business reputation as he re-entered the presidency on January 20, 2025.
+Launched on May 23, 2005, Trump University was a for-profit real estate training program founded by Donald J. Trump, Michael Sexton, and Jonathan Spitalny.
+Marketed as a gateway to Trump’s business expertise, the program promised to teach students the “secrets” to wealth through seminars and mentorships.
+It operated until 2010, eventually drawing scrutiny for deceptive practices.
+By 2013, mounting allegations of fraud damaged Trump’s business reputation—a legacy that resurfaced during his second presidential term, which began on January 20, 2025.

 Fraud Allegations